Hurricane Nate targets U.S. Gulf Coast after raking Central America

 The center of the hurricane, the fourth major storm to hit the United States in less than two months, is forecast to make landfall overnight between Slidell, Louisiana, and Alabama's Mobile Bay, U.S. National Hurricane Center spokesman Dennis Feltgen said.

-Nate's outer bands will likely reach the U.S. Gulf Coast with tropical storm-force winds on Saturday evening, the Miami-based NHC said.
+Nate's outer bands will likely reach the U.S. Gulf Coast with tropical storm-force winds on Saturday evening, it said.

-Currently a Category 1 hurricane, Nate was 105 miles (170 km) south of the mouth of the Mississippi River on Saturday afternoon and moving at a rapid 25 miles per hour (40 km per hour), the NHC said.
-Maximum sustained winds hovered just below 90 mph (145 kph), with gusts of up to 110 mph.
+Currently a Category 1 hurricane, Nate was 105 miles (170 km) south of the mouth of the Mississippi River on Saturday afternoon and moving at a rapid 25 mph, the NHC said.
+Maximum sustained winds hovered just below 90 miles (150 km) per hour, with gusts of up to 110 miles per hour.

 New Orleans, 30 miles (48 km) southwest of Slidell, evacuated some residents from areas outside its levee system as the storm approached.
-The winds could cause significant power outages in the city, and bring storm surges as high as 6 to 9 feet (1.8 to 2.7 meters), Mayor Mitch Landrieu said.
+The winds could cause significant power outages in the city, and bring storm surges of 6 to 9 feet (1.8 to 2.7 m) high, Mayor Mitch Landrieu said.

 "We have been through this many, many times.
 There is no need to panic," Landrieu told a news conference, alluding in part to Hurricane Katrina, which triggered severe flooding in New Orleans and killed hundreds of people in August 2005.